RediSearch/RediSearch/docs/docs/quickstart.md

 ## Create an index

 The Redis keyspace is unstructured and flat.
 As such, you can only access data by primary key (keyname), making it cumbersome to find a document based on a secondary characteristic, such as finding a school by name or listing all schools in a particular city.
 Redis Stack addresses this need by providing the ability to add secondary indexes to your data.
-Redis currently supports secondary index creation on the [HASH](/docs/data-types/hashes) and [JSON](/docs/stack/json) data types.
+Redis currently supports secondary index creation for the [HASH](/docs/data-types/hashes) and [JSON](/docs/stack/json) data types.

 Use the following `FT.CREATE` command to create an index with fields and weights, where the default weight is 1.0.
 Note how each term of the `SCHEMA` is an element of a JSON object, identified by its [JSONPath](/docs/data-types/json/path/).